OctopusDeploy/docs/docs/deployment-process/variables/variable-templates.md

 position: 7
 ---

-This page describes how variable templates can be defined in Octopus to indicate which variable values are required to successfully deploy a project.
+This page describes how [variable](/docs/deployment-process/variables/index.md) templates can be defined in Octopus to indicate which variable values are required to successfully deploy a project.

 :::hint
-Variable templates were introduced in **Octopus 3.4** and are currently able to be used to require variable values from [tenants](/docs/deployment-patterns/multi-tenant-deployments/index.md).
-You can see a worked example of this in our multi-tenant deployments guide: [Working with tenant-specific variables](/docs/deployment-patterns/multi-tenant-deployments/multi-tenant-deployment-guide/working-with-tenant-specific-variables.md).
+Variable templates were introduced in **Octopus 3.4** and are used to require variable values from [tenants](/docs/deployment-patterns/multi-tenant-deployments/index.md).
+You can see a working example of this in our multi-tenant deployments guide: [Working with tenant-specific variables](/docs/deployment-patterns/multi-tenant-deployments/multi-tenant-deployment-guide/working-with-tenant-specific-variables.md).
 :::

 Variable templates let you configure variables that are required to successfully deploy a project.